arungupta2008/DACDSA/README.md

-Hello , This is Msster's Project NS2 Project for writing protocol for creating CDS from given network .
+Hello , This is Master's Project NS2 Project for writing protocol for creating CDS from given network .

 I have written DACDSA algorithm for finding the CDS also written the Guha Kullar's algorithm to compare with our algorithm